 Responsibility for the content of any programming produced by LRTV for any government department or division lies solely with the initiating department or division.
 Department and Division directors shall be required to approve, in writing, programs and production requests relating to their departments and divisions.
 An approved script, story line or outline must be finalized before production can begin.
 LRTV shall have the right to edit copy without changing content if such copy does not meet professional journalistic and broadcast standards.
 Client will be informed of editing adjustments before material airs.

-Programming on LRTV shall depict people in a manner which does not discriminate or foster discrimination on the basis of race, color, creed, religion, national origin or ancestry, familial status, age, gender, disability, marital status, status with regard to public assistance, Vietnam Era or disabled veteran status, sexual orientation or menial condition.
+Programming on LRTV shall depict people in a manner which does not discriminate or foster discrimination on the basis of race, color, creed, religion, sex, national origin, age, disability, marital status, sexual orientation, gender identity, genetic information, or political opinions or affiliation.